Copyright © 2024 Michael A. Brown

 serve as an example of those who suffer the punishment of eternal fire.’
 (Jude v.7)

-Gehenna takes its name from the Valley of Hinnom (or of
+takes its name from the Valley of Hinnom (or of Ben Hinnom: see Josh.
+15:8,

-Gate led out to it.
-It was the place
+the south and south-west of Jerusalem, and the Valley Gate led out to it.
+It was the place where idolatrous and human

-where idolatrous and human sacrifices through fire were made to the false god
+sacrifices through fire were made to the false god Molech in pre-exilic times

-Molech in pre-exilic times (2 Ki.
+(2 Ki.
 16:3, 23:10).
+Because of this

-Because of this association, it was considered to be an impure place,
+association, it was considered to be an impure place, and so it was also called

-and so it was also called the ‘valley of topheth.’
-‘Topheth’ means ‘fireplace,’
+the ‘valley of topheth.’
+‘Topheth’ means ‘fireplace,’ but it also seems to be

-but it also seems to be associated with the concepts of spittle and shame, so
+associated with the concepts of spittle and shame, so suggesting that this

-suggesting that this place was utterly despised.
-It was the garbage dump of Jerusalem, and so
+place was utterly despised.
+It was the

-as criminals) were thrown there to be destroyed.
+sin without any hope of salvation (such as criminals) were thrown there to be

-fire and everlasting punishment for unrepentant sinners.
-So Gehenna is the parallel in eternity of
+punishment for unrepentant sinners.
+So

-this valley outside Jerusalem.
-It is an
+Gehenna is the parallel in eternity of this valley outside Jerusalem.
+It is an actual location outside heaven which

-dump, and in which there is an utter absence of the presence and favour of
+absence of the presence and favour of God.

 ‘Outside